Education In Development Confidential commission. Client undisclosed

 Students

-• View and interact with their menorah
+• View and interact with their progression visualisation

 • Log practice sessions with mood, duration, and notes

-• Submit recordings for teacher review
+• Submit video recordings for teacher review

-• View approved submissions as portfolio
+• View approved submissions as a portfolio

-• Track goals, earn certificates
+• Track goals and earn certificates

 Teachers

-• View all assigned students' menorahs
+• View all assigned students and their progression

-• Set goals per student per branch
+• Set goals per student per discipline

 • Review video submissions and approve or reject